The Best Buy Memorial Day sale has major savings on Samsung, Maytag, Lenovo and more - NewsBreak

 When is Memorial Day 2022?

-Memorial Day 2022 will take place on Monday, May 30 .
-While many Memorial Day sales started as early as April this year, most (if not all) of our favorite deals are expected to run through Memorial Day, or even the day after.
+Memorial Day is today, May 30 .
+While many Memorial Day sales started as early as April this year, most (if not all) of our favorite deals are currently live and the markdowns are some of the best we've seen all year.

 When does the Best Buy Memorial Day sale start?